 This course offers experienced book club facilitators sharing best practices.
 The workshop also offers a full curriculum and a sample set of books.
 Attendees will leave prepared to help parents understand the importance of their role as their child’s first teacher.

-Have you attended a training and want to purchase books to run your own Parent Book Club?
+Have you attended a past training and want to purchase books to run your own Parent Book Club?
 Click here to order your book sets now!

 We asked parents what was the most important thing they learned from Book Club.
 Here are some of their responses: